Everything you need to know about the General Election Find out more

 Mully’s during the day

 If you’re looking for somewhere to catch up on online lectures, head down to Mully’s.
-Whilst more associated with karaoke than cramming, it’s a great place to plug your headphones in and focus.
+Whilst typically more associated with karaoke than cramming, it’s a great place to plug your headphones in and focus.

 UCL Spaces